alphaspirit - Fotolia

 The effort of prioritizing the craft brewery software can pay off shortly afterwards and going forward.

 ERP software "can help make sure we have the proper amount of the correct raw materials on hand and that we haven't wasted our money on the wrong raw material purchases," Pyatt said.
 He also pointed out that ERP can give insights into costs.
-"With a good ERP system, we know that our Beer1 costs $50 a barrel to produce and that, every time we make it, we lose 20% in scrap.
+"With a good ERP system, we know that our 1 costs $50 a barrel to produce and that, every time we make it, we lose 20% in scrap.
 And over time, our ERP system will tell us if our processes are getting better or worse [in terms of] scrap fluctuations and production elapsed times."

 Internal efficiency and customer service also get a boost.
-"We know what beers we have in stock, which beers are being produced and when they'll be available, and we can plan for large market initiatives and beer releases," Pyatt said.
+"We know what beers we have in stock, which beers are being produced and when they'll be available, and we can for large market initiatives and releases," Pyatt said.
 "We'll be a more customer-focused company because of it."

-"Your distributor, in particular, is going to be happy that you have taken the time to look at production planning with an eye towards the next week, month, year and beyond," Kerkmans said.
+"Your distributor, in particular, is going to be happy that you have taken the time to look at production with an eye towards the next week, month, year and beyond," Kerkmans said.

 Indeed, the problems experienced during peak periods are not likely to go away, but rather to remain issues to be managed in day-to-day operations, making an ERP investment sensible for the long term.